Jeril-albi/Jeril-albi/README.md

 - 👋 Hi, I’m Jeril Albi
 - 👀 I’m interested in mobile development
-- 🌱 I’m currently learning undergraduate in cs
+- 🌱 I’m currently learning undergraduate in software development

 <!---
 Jeril-albi/Jeril-albi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.